Easter in Portugal

 3-hour food walking tour.
 Five stops with tastings in Braga.

 If you are looking for an exciting experience, join us in Braga.
 Hurry, Sale Ends Soon!
 Best Price Guarantee!
 BOOK WITH CONFIDENCE

 Are you a solo traveler?
 Book this guaranteed departure date: Braga Food Tour.

 Are you planning to visit Portugal during Easter?

 We have a particular departure date for the Tour – Easter in Portugal.
-Portugal Vacation Package – 7 DAYS.
+Portugal Food Tours – 8 DAYS

 Discover the color and history of some of Portugal’s oldest and most exciting cities and towns.
-These include Lisbon, Sintra, Fátima, Nazareth, Porto, the Douro Valley, and Braga.
+These include Lisbon, Sintra, Fatima, Obidos, Porto, and Braga.